rasimka90/pokedex/README.md

 4. No eslint and/or prettier, so syntax don't look as nice.
 5. Inner pokemon page have Arrows right and left, in future they good change pokemon from the db, instead of going back to main list.
 6. Skeleton loader could be added to inner pokemon page.
+7. Splash screen and adaptive icon to be checked, because app developed via expo go only.
+So pre-build for android and ios would be beneficial.

 ## Contributing